 July 2020, beyond the pandemic...

-I hope this finds you all as well as can be expected and that you are surviving lockdown as best you can.
-We have lost a very lovely member of our family, my mother, but she died of old age (95) and not the awful Covid 19.
-Once we are all clear of this awfulness we intend to have a very big celebration of her life.
+I hope this finds you all as well as can be expected and that you have been surviving lockdown as best you can.
+We sadly lost a member of our family in March, my mother who was 95, but thankfully not to Covid-19.
+We are yet to celebrate her life and plan to have a big party in her honour once this is all over.

-Obviously as farmers we have carried on working throughout the pandemic as lambing had just begun when lockdown happened.
-It was quite a successful lambing although the number of singles did bring down the percentage.
-All growing well now though...
+Obviously as farmers we have carried on working throughout the pandemic.
+Lambing had just begun when lockdown started.
+It was quite a successful lambing season although the large number of singles did bring down the percentage.
+They are all thriving and growing well.

-Two of our projects have unfortunately been put on hold for the moment.
-Cliffe Farm Dairy, the new holiday let, has been closed down and we are all now working hard to get it ready for reopening this month.
-It won't be quite the same with cushions, books and dvds removed and no welcome basket.
-This upsets us the most as we loved getting the basket ready for our guests with our home made scones and a few essentials.
-We look forward to the day when we can start all that again as it is such a personal touch for us to welcome our guests.
+Two of our projects unfortunately had to be put on hold for the past few months.
+Cliffe Farm Dairy, the new holiday cottage, was closed from March until now.
+We are all now working hard to get it ready for reopening this weekend.
+It won't be quite the same with cushions and books being removed and sadly no welcome basket.
+We loved getting the basket ready for our guests with our homemade scones and a few essentials.
+We look forward to the day when we can start that again as we loved adding our personal touch to the cottage and giving our guests a warm welcome.

-We'll be welcoming guests soon to our lovely little house set in the wonderful Wiltshire countryside.
-Landscaping the surrounding fields is underway with a native hedgerow planned as well as a wildflower meadow for visitors to stroll through on mown paths.
+We have our first guests arriving this weekend and we can't wait to have the cottage in use again and to show off the wonderful Wiltshire countryside.
+Landscaping the surrounding fields is underway with a native hedgerow planned as well as a wildflower meadow with paths mown for visitors to stroll through.
 We will encourage them to sit and enjoy nature at its best here.

 The apple trees look good and we now have a heritage apple orchard of 139 trees.
 By next year the smaller rootstocks may produce enough apples to make our own cider.
-Really looking forward to that.
+This is something we are really looking forward to.

 Lastly the haymaking has started and the small paddocks round the village have been baled and are under cover.
 Hay will be short this year, again the early drought forced the grass to seed early so the crop was not huge.

-Hopefully when I write the next blog I will have caught up with my family and not just through Zooming, texting and Face Timing! perhaps there will be more a sense of normality about the place.
+Hopefully when I write the next blog I will have caught up with my family and not just through Zoom and texting!
+Perhaps there will be more a sense of normality about the place.
 We can but hope.